 Our presenters will provide an update on the latest trends in retail technology and implementation of omni-channel solutions.
 This will be followed by a rigorous question and answer session.

-Tim Johnson currently serves as manager for concept development and innovations (CDI) in the AT&T Consumer IT organization.
-His group’s specialty is on retail in-store technologies, with a current focus on interactive experiences and digital signage technologies.
-Currently, the CDI team is responsible for thousands of interactive displays and digital signs nationwide inside AT&T retail stores.
-His team also is responsible for the operation and technology supporting the AT&T Human Centered Design (HCD) Usability Center.
-The HCD Usability Center is utilized by multiple groups in the Consumer IT organization to capture and measure actual end-user perspective for many of the internal and external products and systems.
+Tim Johnson currently serves as senior technical director for Concept Development and Innovations (CDI) in the AT&T Mobility IT organization.
+His group’s specialty is on retail in-store technologies and innovations, with a current focus on interactive experiences and digital signage technologies.
+Currently the CDI team is responsible for thousands of interactive displays, self-service kiosks and digital signs nationwide inside AT&T retail stores.
+Johnson’s team is also responsible for the operation and technology supporting the AT&T Human Centered Design (HCD) Usability Center.
+The HCD Usability Center is utilized by multiple business units and IT groups to capture and measure actual end-user perspective for many of the internal and external products and systems.
 This center is a valuable tool to gain real-time insight in an effort to respond quickly to a very dynamic marketplace.
 Johnson attended Georgia State University where he studied business and multimedia communications.
-He has been in and around the usability and human factors industry for over 20 years and has a passion for end-user acceptance.
+He has been in and around technology innovation and the human factors industry for over 20 years and has a passion for end-user acceptance.
 He often says “If a user can’t use it, it doesn’t work!”

 3:45pm - 4:25pm

 This session will present findings from PRI's research on the future of retail.
 It will include a discussion of emerging retail trends and our prognosis about what stores and retail will look like in the future.
 Attendees will learn about what they should be considering both short- and long-term in order to prepare for technological innovations that will impact the retail industry.